“Never bend your head. Always hold it high. Look the world straight in the face.”

 - You gain experiences you could not get any other way.
 Ideally, you probably want to learn from other people’s mistakes and failures.
 That’s not always easy to do though.
 Sometimes you just have to fail on your own to learn a lesson and to gain an experience no one can relate to you in mere words.

 - Your chances of succeeding increases.
 Every time you fail you can learn and increase your inner strength.
-So over time you become more and more likely to succeed.
+So every failure can make you more and more likely to succeed.